-Appoint health champions In order to turbocharge your health work, appoint health champions - employees with a special mandate to inspire their colleagues to adopt a healthy lifestyle, for example by developing initiatives such as group walks or digital exercise classes held remotely.
+Appoint health champions In order to turbocharge your health work, appoint health champions - employees with a special mandate to inspire their colleagues to adopt a healthy lifestyle, for example group walks or digital exercise classes held remotely.
 Make sure that your health champions get adequate training, mandate and time for the task.
 Clearly demarcate between the responsibility of your managers and health champions and make sure that these two roles support one another in their efforts.